zwicker-group/py-pde/docs/source/manual/basic_usage.rst

 Sometimes is suffices to plot the final result, which can be done using :code:`result.plot()`.
-The final result can of course also be analyzed quantitatively, e.g., using `result.average` to obtain its mean value.
+The final result can of course also be analyzed quantitatively, e.g., using :attr:`result.average` to obtain its mean value.
 If the intermediate states have been saved as indicated above, they can be analyzed
 subsequently: